 Take the temperature, if the water is too cold, the fishing slows

 As the melt intensifies, and streams turn into torrents, the water temperature drops rapidly.
-Snow melt is barely above freezing, which quickly cools any residue flow.
-While it is possible to catch trout in water temperatures as low as 34 degrees it become increasingly difficult.
+Snowmelt is barely above freezing, which quickly cools any residue flow.
+While it is possible to catch trout in water temperatures as low as 34 degrees it becomes increasingly difficult.

 I suggest taking the temperature.
 If the water temperature is below 40 degrees it usually will be more productive to head somewhere warmer to fish.

 Finding trout in snowmelt can be difficult, spotting is nearly impossible through the milky water.
 Plus they are unlikely to be raising to the surface.
 Most trout will be holding close to the bottom, usually in deeper pools and slow runs.